-This week the first ever national performance report comparing MySuper superannuation funds was released.
+On 1 July 2021, the first ever national performance report comparing MySuper superannuation funds was released.
 This report, by the Australian Prudential Regulation Authority (APRA), was driven by widespread concerns around the need to protect working Australians’ retirement savings from being eroded by excessive fees or poor investment choices.

-The report compares fees versus performance for MySuper funds over seven years, and thirteen of the big-name funds were shown to have failed the financial watchdog's performance test.
+Most Australian workers are members of default super accounts, known as MySuper accounts.
+The report compares fees versus performance for MySuper funds over seven years, and found that thirteen of the big-name funds were shown to have failed the financial watchdog's performance test.

 MySuper accounts are required to provide insurance cover for death and total and permanent disablement (TPD), which usually means payment of a lump sum if you’re permanently unable to work due to injury or illness.

-Some funds also automatically provide income protection benefits to MySuper members, paying a monthly disability pension if you’re unable to perform your normal job.
+Some superannuation funds also automatically provide income protection benefits to MySuper members, paying a monthly disability pension if you’re unable to perform your normal job.

 Automatic death and disability insurance has been an affordable safety net for many years, helping to provide insurance cover for thousands of workers who would otherwise be uninsured.